 Turkish media spread a fake diagnosis

-The well-meaning attempts by journalists to raise awareness of patients claiming to suffer from “Chronic Lyme Disease” has helped to spread the fake disease.
+The well-meaning attempts by journalists to raise awareness of patients claiming to suffer from “Chronic Lyme Disease” has helped to spread the fake diagnosis.

 Given that chronic Lyme conspiracy theories have popped up in many countries, the false narrative of “chronic Lyme” would seem to be a compelling one.